network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 on a path; it just moves the bottleneck somewhere else.

 Note that in a shared datagram network, conditions do not remain static.
-The hop that is the current bottleneck may change from moment to moment.
+The properties of the hop that is the current bottleneck for a particular flow may change from moment to moment, including changes to the amount of other traffic sharing that bottleneck, and variations in the underlying capacity of that hop itself, sometimes resulting in a different hop becoming the new bottleneck for that flow.
-For example, simultaneous transmission rates of data by hosts communicating over the same hop may result in changes to the share of bandwidth allocated to each flow.
+For example, simultaneous transmission of data flows by hosts communicating over the same hop may result in changes to the share of bandwidth allocated to each flow.
 A user who physically moves around may cause the Wi-Fi transmission rate to vary widely, fluctuating between